 Independent Commission Against Corruption Act 1988

-Under this law we must not misuse information we have obtained in the course of doing our jobs.
+Under this law, IPC staff cannot misuse information obtained in the course of doing their jobs.

 Public Interest Disclosures Act 1994 (PID Act)

 The PID Act sets in place a system to encourage public officials to report wrongdoings.
 The NSW Information Commissioner is responsible for receiving complaints made as public interest disclosures about government information contraventions, as provided for under the PID Act.

 The definition of personal information under the PPIP Act excludes information contained in a public interest disclosure.
 This means that ‘personal information’ received or collected under the PID Act is not subject to the IPPs or HPPs.

 The PID Act requires the IPC to not disclose information that might identify or tend to identify a person who has made a public interest disclosure.
 This privacy management plan includes the IPC’s procedures to protect the information received in relation to public interest disclosures.

 For further information, refer to the IPC’s Resources for Public Interest Disclosures.